Cardinal Wuerl’s Bio

 Cardinal Donald Wuerl is the Archbishop of Washington and was elevated to the College of Cardinals in 2010 by Pope Emeritus Benedict XVI.
 He participated in the March 2013 conclave that elected Pope Francis.

-Cardinal Wuerl is known for his teaching ministry and is involved nationally and internationally in education, health care and social service organizations.
-He is the author of numerous articles and books, including the best-selling catechisms, The Teaching of Christ and The Catholic Way.
-His recent books include, Faith That Transforms Us: Reflections on the Creed (January 2013), New Evangelization: Passing on the Catholic Faith Today (January 2013) and The Church (March 2013) and The Light Is On For You (expected February 2014).
+Cardinal Wuerl is the author of numerous articles and books, including the best-selling catechisms, The Teaching of Christ and The Catholic Way.
+His recent books include, Faith That Transforms Us: Reflections on the Creed (January 2013), New Evangelization: Passing on the Catholic Faith Today (January 2013), The Church (March 2013) and The Light Is On For You (February 2014).

-The Cardinal was born in Pittsburgh, Pennsylvania and received graduate degrees from The Catholic University of America, the Gregorian University while attending the Pontifical North American College, and a doctorate in theology from the University of Saint Thomas in Rome.
-He was ordained to the priesthood on December 17, 1966, and ordained a bishop by Pope John Paul II on January 6, 1986, in Saint Peter’s Basilica, Rome.
-He served as Auxiliary Bishop in Seattle until 1987 and then as Bishop of Pittsburgh for 18 years until his appointment to Washington.
+The Cardinal was born in Pittsburgh, Pennsylvania, and attended The Catholic University of America, the Gregorian University and has a doctorate in theology from Saint Thomas University in Rome.
+He was ordained a bishop by Pope John Paul II in 1986, in Saint Peter’s Basilica, Rome.
+He served as a bishop in Seattle and also in Pittsburgh until his appointment to Washington.
 His titular church in Rome is Saint Peter in Chains.